Leonardo-Blanger/bmp280-iio/README.md

 ### Configuring the Device Buffer

 You control which channels are captured using files in your device's `scan_elements` folder.
-Write any non zero value to the `*_en` files to enable the respective channels, or 0 to disable them.
+Write any non zero value to the `scan_elements/*_en` files to enable the respective channels, or 0 to disable them.

 Enable the channels you want to capture.
 For instance, to enable processed (final) temperature and pressure values, do: